ihaveamac/ninfs/README.md

 * `~/.3ds/boot9.bin` (full)
 * `~/.3ds/boot9_prot.bin` (protected)

-Requires Python 3.5+, [a fork of fusepy](https://github.com/billziss-gh/fusepy), and [pycryptodomex](https://github.com/Legrandin/pycryptodome).
-Python 2 is not supported.
+Requires Python 3.5+, fusepy ([a fork of fusepy is required for Windows](https://github.com/billziss-gh/fusepy)), [pycryptodomex](https://github.com/Legrandin/pycryptodome), and a FUSE implementation:
+* macOS: [FUSE for macOS](https://osxfuse.github.io)
+* Windows: [WinFsp](http://www.secfs.net/winfsp/) - Requires [WinFsp 2017.2](https://github.com/billziss-gh/winfsp/releases/latest) or later.
+* Linux: Most distributions should have fuse included.
+Use your package manager.

-Install the fusepy fork with `pip3 install git+https://github.com/billziss-gh/fusepy.git`.
+On Windows: Install the dependencies with `py -3 -mpip install pycryptodomex https://github.com/billziss-gh/fusepy/archive/windows.zip`.
 Make sure pip is installed, since it doesn't seem to be always included on Windows.

 CCI, CDN, CIA, and NCCH mounting will need [SeedDB](https://github.com/ihaveamac/3DS-rom-tools/wiki/SeedDB-list) for mounting NCCH containers.
 SeedDB is checked at `seeddb.bin` in current working directory, or `~/.3ds/seeddb.bin`.
 It can also be provided with the `--seeddb` argument.

-* macOS: [FUSE for macOS](https://osxfuse.github.io)
-* Windows: [WinFsp](http://www.secfs.net/winfsp/) - Requires [WinFsp 2017.2](https://github.com/billziss-gh/winfsp/releases/latest) or later.
-* Linux: Most distributions should have fuse included.
-Use your package manager.

 For savedata and extdata, see [3dsfuse-ex](https://github.com/wwylele/3dsfuse-ex).